 Then there’s the US Constitution and the Bill of Rights, which function as a citizen’s “owner’s manual.”
 And yes, to those of you in other countries raising an eyebrow about now, we do tend to place those documents on a pedestal.
 You have to admit, however, they’ve worked well for over two centuries.
 How many republics and constitutions has France had in that time?

 Gosh, it’s become quiet….

 A lot’s been written around the Web about today, so I’ll spare you my musings.
-Instead, I want to leave you with something that I think symbolizes the best of the “Spirit of 1776:” a reenlistment ceremony held in 2008 in Baghdad in Saddam Hussein’s former palace, Al Faw.
-Over 1,200 enlisted personnel volunteered for another tour of duty, sworn in by General Petraeus himself:
+Instead, I want to leave you with something that I think symbolizes the best of the “Spirit of 1776:” new American citizens being sworn in at naturalization ceremonies across the country.

 UPDATE: Historian Victor Davis Hanson, as always, puts it better than I:

 On this troubled Fourth we still should remember this is not 1776 when

 New York was in British hands and Americans in retreat across the